barunkumar04/barunkumar04/README.md

 ## 👨More about me
 - I am from India and currently based in Bengaluru, Karnataka.
-- Perseverance is one of the key attribute in me.
+- One key attribute in me is - Perseverance.
 - I consistently work towards making better version of myself, personally and professionally.
     - For professional growth, Currenlty I am learning Frontend technologies (in aspiration of being a full stack developer) and brushing up my problem solving skill with help of practicing datastructures and algorithms.
     - For personal growth, I am inclulating habit of reading books, learning about personal finance etc.